 This course, when completed twice, comprises Option 1 for the Capstone Integrating Experience in Communication Disorders.
 The student will obtain direct clinical experience with clients who exhibit a variety of communication disorders.
-Student responsibilities include: writing lesson plans; conferring with clinical supervisor and parents; utilizing clinical materials, equipment and computer programs; and writing reports.
+Students' responsibilities include: writing lesson plans; conferring with clinical supervisor and parents; utilizing clinical materials, equipment and computer programs; and writing reports.
 Taken by consent of instructor.
 May be repeated.
 Initial registration is limited to one and one half (1.5) hours.
-Registration for summer.
-Prerequisite: Observation of 25 hours of evaluation and management and a 3.0 grade point average overall and in all CMDS courses.
-Prerequisites: CMDS 200, 261, 380, 460, 470, 472, 473, 477, or instructor's permission.
-(Majors only).
+Registration for summer is for all ten weeks.
+Prerequisites: Observation of 25 hours of evaluation and management and a 3.0 grade point average overall and in all CMDS courses; CMDS 200, 261, 380, 460, 470, 472, 473, and 477.
+CMDS majors only.

-CMDS 488 - Independent Studies 1-3 hours
+CMDS 488 - Independent Studies

+1-3 hours